mich785/Phase-3-Project/README.md

       ``npm start``

 ## Approach
    The application was built using the React.js library, which allowed for efficient component-based development and state management.
-The back-end makes use of an online public server to fetch books data and display it to the user. pp serves as a comprehensive tool for book lovers, offering a seamless experience for exploring, reviewing, and purchasing books.
+The back-end makes use of an online public server to fetch books data and display it to the user.The app serves as a comprehensive tool for book lovers, offering a seamless experience for exploring, reviewing, and purchasing books.
 Whether users are seeking recommendations or want to share their own insights, the app provides a user-friendly platform to engage with the literary world.

 ## Status
    The application is fully functional and ready for use.
 However, further improvements and features could be added in the future, books saving and sharing, and social media integration.